wnfs-wg/spec/spec/private-wnfs.md

 If the `previous` links contain more than one element, then some CIDs MAY refer to CIDs of even older revisions. `previous` link CIDs MUST NOT refer to values in the private forest from newer revisions.

 ### 3.1.4 Private File

-A private file MUST contain the actual bytes that represent the file.
-Files MAY also contain userland metadata.

 Private file content has two variants: inlined or externalized.
 Externalized content is held as a separate node in the bucket.
 Inlined content is kept alongside (and thus is decrypted with) the header.